E-learning is a perfect method for reaching your varied workforce, ensuring everyone can access digital training materials.

 It is important to give employees the opportunity to learn via e-learning as it allows them to take control of their learning and provides fair opportunities to all your staff.
 Some staff can learn more quickly than others, e-learning offers the opportunity for those who prefer to learn more gradually, less pressure and more time to learn.

-How can sites ensure accessibility of their e-learning?
+How can sites ensure accessibility for their e-learning?

 Sites can ensure that e-learning is accessible in numerous ways, for example, for visually impaired learners it can be made to be accessed via only using a keyboard.
 To make content accessible for visually impaired and colour blind learners, there needs to be a good contrast between foreground and background colours, ensuring that colour is not used to convey information, for example by asking learners to click on the green button.